 The Austrian initiative is committed to the Open Science movement and the Vienna Declaration on the EOSC.
-The vision is to make scientific processes more open and effective as well as to use both scientific excellence and open innovative and applied research to address current challenges, which are outlined very comprehensively in the policies of the EU Commission and in the framework of the Global Sustainability Goals (UN SDGs).
+Our vision is to make scientific processes more open and effective as well as to use both scientific excellence and open innovative and applied research to address current challenges, which are outlined comprehensively in the policies of the EU Commission and in the framework of the Global Sustainability Goals (UN SDGs).

 The Guiding Principles